-The Authority permits Eligible Borrowers under its Non-Qualified Single-Family Mortgage Program to meet certain income limits which are somewhat higher than the limits permitted for the Qualified Single-Family Mortgage Program.
-In connection with this program, the Authority has previously issued numerous series of its single-family housing revenue bonds, the aggregate principal amount of which outstanding as of December 31, 2003 was \$216,840,000.
-There is also no limit on prior home ownership or limit on the purchase price of a residence which may be acquired with the proceeds of a loan under the Non-Qualified Single-Family Mortgage Program.
-In many other respects, the requirements for the Non-Qualified Single-Family Mortgage Program are the same as the requirements for the Authority's Qualified Single-Family Mortgage Program.
+Under its Single Family Mortgage Programs, the Authority may make mortgage loans for single-family residential dwellings directly to individual borrowers or may purchase such mortgage loans from qualified originating Mortgage Lenders.
+The Authority presently purchases and originates mortgage loans under its Qualified Single Family Mortgage Program and its Non-Qualified Single Family Mortgage Program.
+Under its Qualified Single Family Mortgage Program, the Authority may make mortgage loans to Eligible Borrowers meeting certain income limit requirements, for Eligible Property not exceeding certain Purchase Price limits, and subject to certain other restrictions imposed, in some cases, by the Tax Code.
+The Authority permits Eligible Borrowers under its Non-Qualified Single Family Mortgage Program to meet certain income limits which are somewhat higher than the limits permitted for the Qualified Single Family Mortgage Program.
+There is also no limit on prior home ownership or limit on the purchase price of a residence which may be acquired with the proceeds of a loan under the Non-Qualified Single Family Mortgage Program.
+In many other respects, the requirements for the Non-Qualified Single Family Mortgage Program are the same as the requirements for the Authority's Qualified Single Family Mortgage Program.
+For certain information regarding the outstanding mortgage loans originated under the Single Family Mortgage Programs, see footnote 3 to the audited 2003 and 2002 financial statements of the Authority included in this Official Statement as Appendix A.

-General Obligations of the Authority
+Long-Term Obligations of the Authority